jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization on modern processors - Part 1  The big picture.md

 } linkedListBox;
 ```

 ​	Though it might feel good, and I did implement in a very similar fashion in my original code, I would strongly argue against doing this way now a days.
-There is several reasons why this is now a very good way to implement this search:
+There are several reasons why this is now a very good way to implement this search:

 - The Box structure consumes considerable memory or complexity: Either you will need to store a potentially `NULL` pointer value for each possible cell, regardless of whether there are particles there or not, or you will need this structure and an additional structure like a hash table to book-keep which cells are filled and, therefore, that can be used for referencing the actual particles.
 - Using linked lists require wrapping your Struct: though not too important, this adds a bit more complexity and consumes more memory, and this can be avoided if the cell Box is implemented implicitly.